 Section 3 standards 3-4 and 3-6 and the amendment 3-13 overlap with planned IEEE 802.11be operation in the 6 GHz band.
 IEEE 802.11be is expected to operate in the band under new regulations [5].
 The 3-4 and 3-6 and the 3-13 ultra-wideband (low power spectral density) systems operate beneath the noise floor of systems operating in the 6 GHz band and are generally required by regulation to accept all interferers.
 The Electronic Communications Committee (www.cept.org/ecc) has produced a report on sharing and compatibility between proposed radio local area networks and current systems in the band including UWB, see [6].

-CSMA/CA is used to provide coexistence in the 5 GHz and 6 GHz bands with the specifications identified in section 4 of this document.
+CSMA/CA is used to provide coexistence in the 5 GHz and 6 GHz bands including the specifications identified in section 4 of this document.

-For coexistence with licensed users of the 6 GHz bands identified in section 5 of this document two modes of operation are defined:
+For coexistence with licensed users of the 6 GHz bands identified in section 5 of this document three modes of operation are defined: